pablomesny/pablomesny/README.md

-🔭 I'm currently working at Experion Solutions.
+🔭 I'm currently working at Serfe.

-😄 I'm open for a fullstack/front end developer position.
+😄 I'm open for a FullStack/FrontEnd developer position.

 📫 You can reach me on LinkedIn: https://www.linkedin.com/in/pablomesny/